shaikhsohaib84/dining-booking-erp/README.md

   $ pip install mysqlclient

 - ToDo
   While deleting table, provide option to transfer order to another table.
+If the selected table is occupied.

-  Add user, cafe - table.
+  Add user, cafe - table.(Single brnad has multiple franchise and owner should be able to access across all the app's)

-  Add dashboard for billing, profy and menu-item insights
+  Add dashboard for billing, profit and menu-item insights

   add kitchen only tab for order visibility inside the kitchen team

+  Delete btn in menu tab.

+  Remove btn, while adding the menu item.